oecd-nea/Nosy.jl/README.md

   * `BasicConverter`: converts an input flow into an output flow (ex: hydrogen turbine with model of hydrogen input flow)
   * `BasicStorage`: converts a flexible input flow into a flexible output flow and a level (ex: battery storage)
   * `LazyStorage`: converts any input flow into any output flow and a level (ex: hydro reservoir)
+  * `ACLine` and `DCLine`: AC and DC power lines, required for the DC-OPF formalism.

 ### Behaviors
 Behaviors refine how the component operates, beyond the model archetypes.
-Behaviors are:
+Most common behaviors are:
   * `FixedCapacity`: set the capacity of a model port to a numeric value
   * `VariableCapacity`: set the capacity of a model port to a variable value
   * `CapacityMultiplier`: refines the capacity behaviors by adding time-dependent modification of the capacity